vinberg88/opensuse/README.md

 Fedora 40 - How to install Deepin Desktop via Fedora 40 and Windows 11 - WSL - GWSL - 2024

-NOTE: It take some time for all to start - Just Wait...

 How to install DEEPIN desktop via Fedora 40 - TEXT https://github.com/vinberg88/opensuse/blob/main/Fedora40-Deepin.txt